roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  The nurse tentatively moved towards the bed her nervousness obvious with each step.

  The teen lifted up the blanket covering her to reveal she was naked and really stacked.
-Report_Story #6